 If you are not well or very stressed with pain and inflammation, the digestive system is likely not working optimally.
 That’s why we don’t feel all that hungry when we are sick.
 The body needs to ration the energy supply for the more important jobs – like driving the heart muscle and pumping blood, feeding the brain, moving lungs and healing.
 You see?
 Grandma knew!

-Magnesium-rich foods include seaweed, coconut, cacao, green vegetables, nuts, seeds, legumes and bone broth.
-Grains used to have much more magnesium than they do now and they have become very difficult to digest, leaving the body to turn them into unwanted fat.
-So they are best to avoid unless you can get hold of high protein traditional grains, and to ferment or sprout them for enhanced digestibility.
+Grains used to have much more magnesium than they do now.
+Due to mineral-deficient industrial farming methods, glyphosate and over-processing, they have become very difficult to digest, leading to unwanted excess fat.
+The toxic residues from these foods can also depress production of certain neurotransmitters, leading to mental instability, bad memory or foggy brain.
+So they are best to avoid unless you can get hold of high protein traditional organic grains, and to ferment or sprout them for enhanced digestibility.

 Magnesium is easier to absorb from the bowel in the presence of fermented vegetables.